VSRomanov/App__Movie_recommendations/README.md

 ## Description

-The goal of this project is to develop a Flask app for a movie recommendation system that offers a choice between two [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) algorithms based on movie similarities in user ratings.
+The goal of this project is to develop a Flask app for a movie recommendation system that offers a choice between two item-based [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) algorithms based on movie similarities in user ratings.
 One option is the Pearson correlation coefficient, which measures the linear correlation between vectors of user ratings and recommends movies with similar rating vectors.
 The other option is the k-Nearest Neighbors (KNN) method, which identifies the k-nearest neighbors of a target movie in a multidimensional space of user ratings using cosine similarity and recommends the closest movie neighbors.
 Both algorithms have proven to be effective in providing recommendations based on user ratings.

 The app is deployed at the Heraku cloud (the "small" dataset): https://movie-recommendations.herokuapp.com/
 <br><br>